judebantony/cicd-github-action-example/README.md

 ![stackhawk](./doc/stackhawk.png)

 ### 27) DAST Scan - Using OWASP ZAP. ###

+[OWASP ZAP](https://github.com/marketplace/actions/owasp-zap-api-scan) is an open-source web application security scanner.
+It is intended to be used by both those new to application security as well as professional penetration testers.
+It is one of the most active Open Web Application Security Project projects and has been given Flagship status.

 Use [OWASP ZAP](https://github.com/marketplace/actions/owasp-zap-api-scan) for DAST scan for all the [OpenAPI](https://swagger.io/specification/) compliant REST APIs.
 OWASP ZAP rule file is present [here](https://github.com/judebantony/cicd-github-action-example/tree/main/zap/).

 ```yaml